SparkasseLabank/Shroom-TD/README.md

 The goal is to place towers (mushrooms) in order to prevent ennemies (slimes) to reach the end of the path, And to make it throught all the waves

+This project uses musics from Waterflame who owns all rights on these musics

 ## Table of Contents